Alolika-22/ERPpage/README.md

 metrics: Uses flexbox to display the metrics side by side with space evenly distributed between them.
 actions: Styles the container for action buttons and individual buttons, respectively, defining padding, background color, text color, border radius, and hover effects.

+When we click on the order management then this page is visible